docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 New in CS5.

-This allows the plug-in to modify the path that will be used for a trimmed clip, so the trimmed project is written with the correct path.
+This allows the plugin to modify the path that will be used for a trimmed clip, so the trimmed project is written with the correct path.

 ----